-Schedule a preventative maintenance checkup with Comfort Solutions Heating & Cooling, 763-565-2121, every spring before the high temps of summer arrive.
-Here’s what Comfort Solutions Heating & Cooling will do to make sure your AC is running perfectly:
+To schedule a preventative maintenance AC checkup with Comfort Solutions Heating & Cooling, 763-565-2121, before it malfunctions when you need it.
+Here’s is what Comfort Solutions Heating & Cooling will do to make sure your AC is running perfectly:

 - Remove any leaves that have fallen through the grill and into the unit.

 - Inspect and flush the condensate drain.